 Certification is the perfect next step in your career, whether you have a college degree or not.
 When you have a certification, it’s easy to tell your current or future employers that your skills and knowledge are fresh, up-to-date, and relevant, wherever your career journey takes you.

 It’s a fantastic way to show the world you are serious about your career; that you have a current knowledge of the areas necessary to be a rockstar in your role; that you are committed to learning long after the class work is done; and it’s an amazing way to prove to yourself you really CAN accomplish anything you set your mind to.

 The Certified Administrative Professional (CAP) is an NCCA-accredited certification designed specifically for the administrative professional.

-Benefits of Professional Certification
+Some Benefits of Having a Certification

 Earning and maintaining your CAP is a three-step process.